jimfo/WeatherForecast/README.md

 ## A Weather App

 On my LG-G4 I have a Weather Widget from which I modelled this app.
+I download the list of cities that OpenWeatherMap.org uses, I believe it was just over 70,000 cities.
+I don't have the full list but I think I got about 20,000 cities represented worldwide.

+Some of the functionality:
+1. Sunrise and Sunset times per location.
-The background changes to a darker shade based Sunrise/Sunset of the first city in the list.
+2. The background changes to a darker shade based Sunrise/Sunset of the first city in the list.
+3. Set Celsius/Fahrenheit
+4. Set Mile Per Hour or Meters Per Second.
+5. Reorder list.
+6. Add citites.
+7. Delete cities, long press or Delete City Activity
+8. Touch city in city list and move to home page with that city displayed.
+9. Five-day forecast.

 ### Issues :
 1. I would like the Loading Indicator to overlay the refresh icon until it's done.